Protopic Side Effects

 Generic Name: tacrolimus topical

 Note: This page contains side effects data for the generic drug tacrolimus topical.
-It is possible that some of the dosage forms listed on this page may not apply to the brand name Protopic.
+It is possible that some of the dosage forms included below may not apply to the brand name Protopic.

 For the Consumer

 Applies to tacrolimus topical: topical ointment

 Along with its needed effects, tacrolimus topical (the active ingredient contained in Protopic) may cause some unwanted effects.
 Although not all of these side effects may occur, if they do occur they may need medical attention.

 Check with your doctor immediately if any of the following side effects occur while taking tacrolimus topical:Incidence not known

 - black, tarry stools